-On this page
+On this page:

 - Server Clean-up Settings

-- Project Clean-up Rules
+- Clean-up Rules

-The server clean-up configuration is available in the server Administration | Clean-up Settings.
+The server clean-up configuration is available in Administration | Server Administration | Clean-up Settings.
 It allows setting clean-up schedule and shows general clean-up information.

-It is recommended to configure clean-up rules to remove obsolete builds and their artifacts, purge unnecessary data from database and caches in order to free disk space, remove builds from the TeamCity UI and reduce the TeamCity workload.
+It is recommended to configure clean-up rules to remove obsolete builds and their artifacts, purge unnecessary data from the database and caches in order to free disk space, remove builds from the TeamCity UI and reduce the TeamCity workload.

 Clean-up deletes the data stored under